stepanenko/stepanenko/quotes.md

 > A man grows with the greatness of his tasks.

+> Every great developer you know got there by solving problems they were unqualified to solve until they actually did it.

 > Because JavaScript can be used without understanding, the understanding of the language is often never attained. --Kyle Simpson

 > If you define the problem correctly, you almost have the solution.